Submit pipeline

 • SIGNER_ADD and SIGNER_REMOVE derive authority from custody proofs.

+All three families still require Ed25519 envelopes for transport integrity.
 Duplicate STORAGE_CLAIM replay stays marker-idempotent after settlement verification, so an already-consumed claim remains a no-op regardless of current delegated-key state.

 Dual authorization